-- 19.3.3 If by Southampton City Council and the Promoter(s) involved in the dispute think the issues are particularly complex, HAUC (UK) will be asked to set up a review panel of four members two Utilities and two Street Authorities.
-One of the four persons will be appointed as Chair of the panel by the HAUC (UK) joint chairs. - 19.3.4 Each party must make all relevant financial, technical and other information available to the review panel. - 19.3.5 The review would normally take place within ten working days from the date on which the issue is referred to HAUC (UK) by Southampton City Council will accept the conclusions of the review panel as binding.
+- 19.2.3 If by Southampton City Council or the Promoter(s) involved in the dispute think the issues are particularly complex, HAUC (UK) will be asked to set up a review panel of four members two Utilities and two Street Authorities.
+One of the four persons will be appointed as Chair of the panel by the HAUC (UK) joint chairs. - 19.2.4 Each party must make all relevant financial, technical and other information available to the review panel.

+19.2.5 The review would normally take place within ten working days from the date on which the issue is referred to HAUC (UK) by either party.
+Both parties will accept the conclusions of the review panel as binding.

-19.4 ADJUDICATION
+19.3 INDEPENDENT ADJUDICATION

-- 19.4.1 If agreement cannot be reached by the procedure above, the dispute can be referred to independent adjudication. - 19.4.2 Adjudication within the Southampton Permit Scheme will only be used if by Southampton City Council and the Promoter(s) agree in relation to the matter under dispute, that - The decision of the adjudicator is deemed to be final; and - The costs of adjudication will be borne equally unless the adjudicator considers that one party has presented a frivolous case, in which case costs may be awarded against them. - 19.4.3 Where the adjudication route is followed, Southampton City Council and the Promoter(s) will apply to the joint chairs of HAUC (UK), who will select and appoint the independent adjudicator from a suitable recognised professional body.
+- 19.3.1 If agreement cannot be reached by the procedure above, the dispute can be referred to independent adjudication. - 19.3.2 Adjudication within the Southampton Permit Scheme will only be used by Southampton City Council and the Promoter(s) if they agree in relation to the matter under dispute, that:- - The decision of the adjudicator will be deemed to be final; and - The costs of adjudication will be borne equally unless the adjudicator considers that one party has presented a frivolous case, in which case costs may be awarded against them. - 19.3.3 Where the adjudication route is followed, Southampton City Council and the Promoter(s) will apply to the joint chairs of HAUC (UK), who will select and appoint the independent adjudicator from a suitable recognised professional body.